urql-graphql/urql/docs/graphcache/cache-updates.md

 }
 ```

-Suppose we have the above mutation which deletes a `Todo` entity by its ID.
+Suppose we have the above mutation, which deletes a `Todo` entity by its ID.
 Our app may query a list
 of these items over many pages with separate queries being sent to our API, which makes it hard to
-know which fields should be checked:
+know the fields that should be checked:

 ```graphql
 query PaginatedTodos ($skip: Int) {